elsell/MinecraftOnlinePlayersOverlayGenerator/README.md

 ## About

-MOPOG (pronounced MOW-POG) automatically generates an image displaying the players that are currently on a Minecraft server.
+MOPOG (pronounced M-OH-POG) automatically generates an image displaying the players that are currently on a Minecraft server.

 The intended use of the image is as an overlay on a live-stream, and works beautifully with [OBS Studio](https://obsproject.com/).